 - A fall in the discount rate increasing the present value of scheme liabilities; - An increase in life expectancy increasing the present value of scheme liabilities; and - A fall in equity prices reducing the fair value of scheme assets.

 The Nottingham uses independent actuarial advice to advise on the risks that may lead to an increase in the deficit.
-This is reviewed by the Assets and Liabilities Committee and the Board.
+This is reviewed by ALCO and the Board.

 9.7.
 Model risk